apptainer/singularity/README.md

 # Singularity - Enabling users to have full control of their environment.

-Starting a Singularity container "swaps" out the host operating system environment for one of the user controls!
+Starting a Singularity container "swaps" out the host operating system environment for one the user controls!

 Let's say you are running Ubuntu on your workstation or server, but you have an application which only runs on Red Hat Enterprise Linux 6.3.